magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 {% endhighlight %}

-Making a simple adoption we can create a constrain class that we need `\Magento\Search\Test\Constraint\AssertSynonymSuccessSaveMessage`:
+Making a simple adoption we can create a constraint class that we need `\Magento\Search\Test\Constraint\AssertSynonymSuccessSaveMessage`:

 {% highlight php %}